There's much to see here. So, take your time, look around. Then make sure to drop me a line.

 When I first sat at my brand new computer to write the great American novel, after years of life's daily intrusions—family, children, work, struggling businesses, a wife or three—my mind was as blank as the screen.
 No plot came to mind.
 No genre.
 No story.
 My lifelong ambition lay fallow.

 The only stories I had ever told or written were true stories, of my troubled childhood, my adventures, misadventures, successes, and failures.
 Coming of age and sexual awakening stories.
-Told in letters to old neighbors, to buddies moved away, to my children at bedtime, to the women in the office, and to new friends who had become part of the story.
+Told in letters to former neighbors, to buddies moved away, to my children at bedtime, to the women in the office, and to new friends who had become part of the story.

 If you have questions, I will either answer honestly or not at all.
 I will offer no advice, but will happily receive yours.